pestevez/yourcompanyofone/docs/system-design.md

 1. Marketplace for integrations
 2. Advanced AI features
 3. White-label solutions
 4. API for third-party developers

+## Development Environment

+For detailed instructions on setting up the development environment and working with test data, please refer to [Development Setup Guide](./development-setup.md).